square/sq-dbsync/README.md

 At some point you will need to bite the bullet and implement a real ETL system, but `sq-dbsync` can tide you over until you get there.

+dbsync is MySQL `utf8mb4` clean: it will correctly handle four-byte UTF8 characters like emojis.
+Under JRuby, you'll need to have the server character set configured to `utf8mb4`.
+The specs include tests for this; they'll fail if you run them under JRuby against MySQL with different server character set.

 Usage
 -----